 If you have a problem with the services we provide for you, please:

-- Visit, telephone or write to our Strategic Manager, Mr Jerry Betteridge, who will take full details and indicate what action is to be taken.
+- Visit, telephone or write to our Practice Manager, Mrs Lorna Nicholas, who will take full details and indicate what action is to be taken.

 - If you prefer to write down the complaint, you may like to use our Complaint Form; please ask for a copy at Reception.